Bayard Rustin | |

 |---|---|

-Rustin became involved in the March on Washington in 1962 when he was recruited by A. Philip Randolph.
-The march was planned to be a commemoration of the Emancipation Proclamation one hundred years earlier.[13]
+Rustin became involved in the March on Washington in 1962 when A. Philip Randolph recruited him.
+The march was planned to be a commemoration of the Emancipation Proclamation 100 years earlier.[18]
 Rustin was instrumental in organizing the march.
-Aided byEleanor Holmes Norton and Rachelle Horowitz,[43] he drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the podium speakers.
-Despite King's support, NAACP chairmanRoy Wilkins did not want Rustin to receive any public credit for his role in planning the march.[44]
+Aided byEleanor Holmes Norton and Rachelle Horowitz,[48] he drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the speakers.
+Despite King's support, NAACP chairmanRoy Wilkins did not want Rustin to receive any public credit for his role in planning the march.[49]
 Wilkins said, "This march is of such importance that we must not put a person of his liabilities at the head."
 Because of this conflict, Randolph served as the director of the march and Rustin as his deputy.
-During the planning of the march, Rustin feared his previous legal issues would pose a threat to the march.
-Nevertheless, on September 6, 1963, a photograph of Rustin and Randolph appeared on the cover ofLife magazine, identifying them as "the leaders" of the March.[44]
-Rustin stated his thoughts on the march and said it "made Americans feel for the first time that we were capable of being truly a nation, that we were capable of moving beyond division and bigotry".[25]
+While planning the march, Rustin feared his previous legal issues would threaten it.
+Nevertheless, on September 6, 1963, a photograph of Rustin and Randolph appeared on the cover ofLife magazine, identifying them as "the leaders" of the March.[49]
+Rustin gave his thoughts on the March, saying it "made Americans feel for the first time that we were capable of being truly a nation, that we were capable of moving beyond division and bigotry".[30]

 In early 1964,Reverend Milton Galamison and other Harlem community leaders invited Rustin to coordinate a citywide boycott of public schools to protest theirde facto segregation.
-Prior to the boycott, the organizers asked theUnited Federation of Teachers Executive Board to join the boycott or ask teachers to join the picket lines.
-The union declined, promising only to protect from reprisals any teachers who participated.
-More than 400,000 New Yorkers participated in a one-day February 3, 1964, boycott demanding complete integration of the city's schools.[45]
-HistorianDaniel Perlstein notes that "newspapers were astounded both by the numbers of black and Puerto Rican parents and children who boycotted and by the complete absence of violence or disorder from the protesters."[45]
-It was, Rustin stated, and newspapers reported, "the largest civil rights demonstration" in American history.
-Rustin said that "the movement to integrate the schools will create far-reaching benefits" for teachers as well as students.[45]
+Before the boycott, the organizers asked theUnited Federation of Teachers Executive Board to join it or ask teachers to join the picket lines.
+The union declined, promising only to protect teachers who participated from reprisal.
+More than 400,000 New Yorkers participated in a February 3 boycott demanding complete integration of the city's schools.[50]
+HistorianDaniel Perlstein wrote, "newspapers were astounded both by the numbers of black and Puerto Rican parents and children who boycotted and by the complete absence of violence or disorder from the protesters."[50]
+It was, Rustin said, and newspapers reported, "the largest civil rights demonstration" in U.S. history.
+Rustin said "the movement to integrate the schools will create far-reaching benefits" for teachers and students.[50]

-Rustin organized a May March 18 which called for "maximum possible" integration.
-Perlstein recounts: "The UFT and other white moderates endorsed the May rally, yet only four thousand protesters showed up, and the Board of Education was no more responsive to the conciliatory May demonstration than to the earlier, more confrontational boycott."[45]
+Rustin organized a May rally to call for "maximum possible" integration.
+Perlstein wrote: "The UFT and other white moderates endorsed the May rally, yet only four thousand protesters showed up, and the Board of Education was no more responsive to the conciliatory May demonstration than to the earlier, more confrontational boycott."[50]

-He also argued that the African-American community was threatened by the appeal ofidentity politics, particularly the rise of "Black power".
-He thought this position was a fantasy of middle-class black people that repeated the political and moral errors of previousblack nationalists, while alienating the white allies needed by the African-American community.Nation editor andHarvard Law ProfessorRandall Kennedy noted later that, while Rustin had a general "disdain of nationalism", he had a "very different attitude toward Jewish nationalism" and was "unflaggingly supportive ofZionism".[49]
+Rustin also argued that the African-American community was threatened by the appeal ofidentity politics, particularly the rise of "Black power".
+He thought this position was a fantasy of middle-class black people that repeated the political and moral errors of previousblack nationalists while alienating the white allies the African-American community needed.Nation editor andHarvard Law ProfessorRandall Kennedy later said that, while Rustin had a general "disdain of nationalism", he had a "very different attitude toward Jewish nationalism" and was "unflaggingly supportive ofZionism".[54]

-Because of these positions, Rustin was criticized as a "sell-out" by many of his former colleagues in the civil rights movement, especially those connected tograssroots organizing.[51][52]
-They charged that he was lured by the material comforts that came with a less radical and more professional type of activism.[citation needed] BiographerJohn D'Emilio rejects these characterizations, and "portrays the final third of Rustin's life as one in which his reputation among his former allies was routinely questioned.
-After decades of working outside the system, they simply could not accept working within the system."[48]
-However, Randall Kennedy wrote in a 2003 article that descriptions of Rustin as "a bought man" are "at least partly true", noting that his sponsorship by theAFL–CIO brought him some financial stability but imposed boundaries on his politics.[49]
+Because of these positions, many of Rustin's former colleagues in the civil rights movement, especially those connected tograssroots organizing, criticized him as a "sellout".[56][57]
+They said he was lured by the material comforts that came with a less radical and more professional type of activism.[citation needed] BiographerJohn D'Emilio rejects these characterizations, and "portrays the final third of Rustin's life as one in which his reputation among his former allies was routinely questioned.
+After decades of working outside the system, they simply could not accept working within the system."[53]
+But Randall Kennedy wrote in 2003 that descriptions of Rustin as "a bought man" are "at least partly true", arguing that his sponsorship by theAFL–CIO brought him some financial stability but imposed boundaries on his politics.[54]

 Kennedy notes that despite Rustin's conservative turn in the mid-1960s, he remained a lifelong socialist,[54] and D'Emilio argues that in the final phase of his life, Rustin remained on the left: "D'Emilio explains, even as Rustin was taking what appeared to be a more "conservative" turn, he remained committed to social justice.
 Rustin was making radical and ambitious demands for a basicredistribution of wealth in American society, including universal healthcare, the abolition of poverty, and full employment."[53]

 On the political side of the labor movement, Rustin increased his visibility as a leader of the American movement forsocial democracy.
 In early 1972, he became a national co-chairman of the Socialist Party of America.
-In December 1972, when the Socialist Party changed its name toSocial Democrats, USA (SDUSA) by a vote of 73–34, Rustin continued to serve as national co-chairman, along withCharles S. Zimmerman.[53]
-In his opening speech to the December 1972 Convention, Co-Chairman Rustin called for SDUSA to organize against the "reactionary policies of the Nixon Administration"; Rustin also criticized the "irresponsibility and élitism of the 'New Politics' liberals".[53]
+In December 1972, when the Socialist Party changed its name toSocial Democrats, USA (SDUSA), Rustin continued to serve as national co-chair withCharles S. Zimmerman.[58]
+In his opening speech to the December 1972 SDUSA Convention, Rustin called for the party to organize against the "reactionary policies of the Nixon Administration" and criticized the "irresponsibility and élitism of the 'New Politics' liberals".[58]
 In later years, Rustin served as the national chairman of SDUSA.

-During the 1960s, Rustin was a member[54] of theLeague for Industrial Democracy.[55]
-He would remain a member for years, and became vice president during the 1980s.[56]
+During the 1960s, Rustin was a member of theLeague for Industrial Democracy.[59][60]
+He maintained his membership for decades, and became vice president during the 1980s.[61]

-Like many liberals and some socialists, Rustin supported PresidentLyndon B. Johnson'scontainment policy againstcommunism, though criticizing specific conduct of the policy.
+Like many liberals and some socialists, Rustin supported PresidentLyndon B. Johnson'scontainment policy againstcommunism, though he criticized the way it was carried out.
 In particular, to maintain independent labor unions and political opposition inVietnam, Rustin and others gave critical support to U.S. military intervention in theVietnam War, while calling for a negotiated peace treaty and democratic elections.
-Rustin criticized the specific conduct of the war, however, arguing in a fundraising letter sent to War Resisters League supporters in 1964 that he was "angered and humiliated by the kind of war being waged, a war of torture, a war in which civilians are being machine-gunned from the air, and in which American napalm bombs are being dropped on the villages."[57]
+But Rustin criticized the conduct of the war, arguing in a fundraising letter sent to War Resisters League supporters in 1964 that he was "angered and humiliated by the kind of war being waged, a war of torture, a war in which civilians are being machine-gunned from the air, and in which American napalm bombs are being dropped on the villages."[62]

 Throughout the 1970s and 1980s, Rustin worked as a human rights andelection monitor forFreedom House.[63]

-In 1970, Rustin called for the U.S. to send military jets to aid Israel againstArab states in theWar of Attrition; referring to aNew York Times article he wrote, Rustin wrote to Prime MinisterGolda Meir "...I hope that the ad will also have an effect on a serious domestic question: namely, the relations between the Jewish and the Negro communities in America."
-Rustin was concerned about unity between two groups that he argued faced discrimination in America and abroad, and also believed that Israel's democratic ideals were proof that justice and equality would prevail in the Arab territories despite the atrocities of war.
-His former colleagues in the peace movement considered it to be a profound betrayal of Rustin's nonviolent ideals.[59]
+In 1970, Rustin called for the U.S. to send military jets to aid Israel againstArab states in theWar of Attrition; referring to aNew York Times article he wrote, Rustin wrote to Prime MinisterGolda Meir, "I hope that the ad will also have an effect on a serious domestic question: namely, the relations between the Jewish and the Negro communities in America."
+Rustin was concerned about unity between two groups that he argued faced discrimination in the U.S. and abroad, and also believed that Israel's democratic ideals were proof that justice and equality would prevail in the Arab territories despite the atrocities of war.
+His former colleagues in the peace movement considered this a betrayal of Rustin's nonviolent ideals.[64]

 In 1976, Rustin joined the anti-communistCommittee on the Present Danger (CPD), which promotedTeam B's controversial intelligence claims about Soviet foreign policy, using them as an argument against arms control agreements such asSALT II.[66]

-The plight of Jews in the Soviet Union reminded Rustin of the struggles faced by African Americans in the United States.
-Soviet Jews faced many of the same forms of discrimination in employment, education, and housing, while also being denied the chance to emigrate by Soviet authorities.[62][page needed]
-After seeing the injustice that Soviet Jews faced, Rustin became a leading voice in advocating for the movement of Jews from the Soviet Union to Israel.
-In 1966 he chaired the Ad hoc Commission on Rights of Soviet Jews organized by the Conference on the Status of Soviet Jews, leading a panel of six jurors in the commission's public tribunal on Jewish life in the Soviet Union.[63]
-The commission collected testimonies from Soviet Jews and compiled them into a report that was delivered to the secretary-general of the United Nations.
-The report urged the international community to demand that the Soviet authorities allow Jews to practice their religion, preserve their culture, and emigrate from the USSR at their will.[63]
-Through the 1970s and 1980s Rustin wrote several articles on the subject of Soviet Jewry and appeared at Soviet Jewry movement rallies, demonstrations, vigils, and conferences, in the United States and abroad.[64]
+The plight of Jews in the Soviet Union reminded Rustin of the struggles of African Americans.
+Soviet Jews faced many of the same forms of discrimination in employment, education, and housing, while also being prohibited from emigrating.[67][page needed]
+After seeing the injustice Soviet Jews faced, Rustin became a leading voice in advocating for their movement to Israel.
+In 1966 he chaired the Ad hoc Commission on Rights of Soviet Jews organized by the Conference on the Status of Soviet Jews, leading a panel of six jurors in the commission's public tribunal on Jewish life in the USSR.[68]
+The commission collected testimony from Soviet Jews and compiled it in a report delivered to the secretary-general of the United Nations.
+The report urged the international community to demand that Soviet authorities allow Jews to practice their religion, preserve their culture, and emigrate from the USSR at will.[68]
+Through the 1970s and 1980s Rustin wrote several articles on the subject of Soviet Jewry and appeared at Soviet Jewry movement rallies, demonstrations, vigils, and conferences in the U.S. and abroad.[69]
 He co-sponsored the National Interreligious Task Force on Soviet Jewry.
-Rustin worked closely with SenatorHenry Jackson on theJackson–Vanik amendment, vital legislation that restricted United States trade with the Soviet Union in relation to its treatment of Jews.[65]
+Rustin worked closely with SenatorHenry Jackson on theJackson–Vanik amendment, legislation that restricted U.S. trade with the Soviet Union due to its treatment of Jews.[70]

-Rustin's relationships were mainly with men, both black and white.[26]
-Davis Platt, Rustin's partner from the 1940s,[66] said "I never had any sense at all that Bayard felt any shame or guilt about his homosexuality.
+Rustin's romantic relationships were mainly with men.[31]
+Davis Platt, Rustin's partner in the 1940s,[71] said, "I never had any sense at all that Bayard felt any shame or guilt about his homosexuality.
 That was rare in those days.
-Rare."[38]
-Hissexual orientation was openly accepted by his family.[26]
+Rare."[43]
+Rustin's family openly accepted hissexual orientation.[31]

-Rustin did not engage in any gay rights activism until the 1980s.
-He was urged to do so by his partner,Walter Naegle, who said that "I think that if I hadn't been in the office at that time, when these invitations [from gay organizations] came in, he probably wouldn't have done them."[67]
-He was an advocate for people withHIV/AIDS, and because of his public works, he may have “came out” to the public.
-Rustin no longer hid his sexual orientation from others.[68]
+Rustin did not engage in gay rights activism until the 1980s.
+He was urged to do so by his partner,Walter Naegle, who said, "I think that if I hadn't been in the office at that time, when these invitations [from gay organizations] came in, he probably wouldn't have done them."[72]
+He was an advocate for people withHIV/AIDS, and because of his public works, he may have come out to the public.
+Rustin no longer hid his sexual orientation from others.[73]

-Because same-sex marriage was not officially recognized at the time, Rustin and Naegle undertook to solidify their partnership and protect their union legally through adoption: in 1982 Rustin adopted Naegle, 30 years old at the time.
-Naegle explained that Bayard:[69]
+Because same-sex marriage was not legal at the time, Rustin and Naegle undertook to solidify their partnership and protect their union byadoption.
+In 1982, Rustin adopted Naegle, 30 years old at the time.
+Naegle said that Rustin:[74]

 That was the only thing we could do to kind of legalize our relationship.
 We actually had to go through a process as if Bayard was adopting a small child.
 My biological mother had to sign a legal paper, a paper disowning me.
 They had to send a social worker to our home.
 When the social worker arrived, she had to sit us down to talk to us to make sure that this was a fit home.